HackYourFuture-CPH/program/shared-modules/advanced-team-processes/week1/session-plan.md

 - Experience MVP discussion, sprint planning, dailies, reviews, and retrospectives
 - Understand the value of collaboration, prioritization, and adaptability

-Note: This module is, currently, taught in developer specialism courses.
+> Note: This module is, currently, taught in developer specialism courses.
 That means we should focus on teaching this from the perspective of a junior frontend/backend developer as much as possible.
 For example, they might not lead a retrospective in their first job, but they should very much understand the value, purpose and how to contribute well to one.

-> Note: This course should bring more practise work and show real examples
+This module should focus on gaining practical experience with team processes using real examples.

 ## Content

----

 ## Part 0: Introduction & Recap

 - [Recap from foundation module (Waterfall vs Agile vs Scrum)](/courses/Foundation/team-processes-intro/week1/session-plan.md)
 - Project stages and responsibilities
 - Goals of the session: **simulate a real Scrum cycle on a real coding project**.

----

 ## Part 1: MVP discussion